attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_payments/README.md

 How do I cancel a subscription?
 ---

-1. **Get the unique AT&T TransactionId by executing the getTransactionStatus method (as in the previous example).**
+1. **Get the unique AT&T TransactionId by executing the getSubscriptionStatus method (as in the previous example).**
 2. **Execute the cancelSubscription method.
-For more information about the required parameters for this method, refer to Att.Provider.cancelSubscription**
+For more information about the required parameters for this method, refer to AttApiClient.cancelSubscription**

 		//... get TransactionId

-		provider.cancelSubscription({
+		AttApiClient.cancelSubscription({
     	    transactionId : transaction.get('TransactionId'),
-        	refundOptions : {
-            	"RefundReasonCode": 1,
+        	reasonId: 1,
-            	"RefundReasonText": "Customer was not happy"
+            reasonText: "Customer was not happy"
         	},

         	success: function(response){